Courtney Taylor-Taylor

 Courtney A. Taylor (born July 20, 1967), known as Courtney Taylor-Taylor, is an American singer-songwriter from Portland, Oregon.
 He is the lead singer and guitarist of alternative rock band the Dandy Warhols, a band he co-founded.
 Taylor-Taylor has written the majority of the band's songs.

-Taylor-Taylor has written a graphic novel entitled One Model Nation, about a fictional 1970s German krautrock band.
+Taylor-Taylor has written a graphic novel titled One Model Nation, about a fictional 1970s German krautrock band.
 It was released in 2009.
 This was accompanied by a studio album titled Totalwerks, Vol. 1 (1969–1977), a fake greatest hits album by the fictional band, released in 2012.

 Early life and education

 Taylor-Taylor attended Sunset High School in Beaverton, a suburb of Portland, and studied sociology, psychology and music at Cascade College, also in Portland.
 He recalls sticking out as a teenager: "You don't fit in if you're a make-up-wearing weirdo, surrounded by large, clumsy guys and cheerleaders."
 He found refuge in the work of Friedrich Nietzsche and Kurt Vonnegut.
 It was there that he met future bandmate Peter Holmström.

 After graduating, Taylor-Taylor worked as a mechanic while playing drums for local band Nero's Rome.
 He was also the drummer in the Portland-based glam rock/pop band the Beauty Stab.